WenjianBI/STEPS-simu/README.md

 ## real-data-simu

 ### real-data-simu.csv
 The CSV file is a dataset with 980 samples and 1000 SNPs to simulate BEN dataset.
 Here only samples whose primary trait is on 1-7th and 85-95th are retained.
+The dataset includes the following columns:
+* Y: primary trait
+* Z: secondary trait
+* Age: age as covariate
+* Gender: gender as covariate
+* SNP1-SNP100: genotype of SNPs 1-100

 ### real-data-analyze.R
 The R code to analyze real-data-simu.csv